Money in darija

 Summary:

-Category 2: For the rest of the numbers, we use the singular form Darhm.
+Category 2: For the rest of the numbers, we use the singular form Darhem.
 But, there is an exception for numbers from 11 to 19, and for all numbers ending with these numbers (11 to 19), we have this form:

-The number + ” R ” or ” L ” + Darhm
+The number + ” R ” or ” L ” + Darhem

-Another exception for numbers 100, 300, 400, 500, 600, 700, 800, 900 and all numbers ending with these numbers (examples: 3100, 3300, 4700, 6300, 10800,…), we have this form:
+Another exception for numbers 100, 300, 400, 500, 600, 700, 800, 900, and all numbers ending with these numbers (examples: 3100, 3300, 4700, 6300, 10800,…), we have this form:

-The number + ” T ” + Darhm
+The number + ” T ” + Darhem

 Banknotes and Coins in circulation in Morocco